hanlaoshi/Time-Series-Forecasting-with-Deeplearning/README.md

 - MixSeq: Connecting Macroscopic Time Series Forecasting with Microscopic Time Series Data.  [[paper]](https://arxiv.org/abs/2110.14354)

-         In this paper, we assume that the microscopic time series follow some unknown mixture probabilistic distributions.
+         In this paper, these authors assume that the microscopic time series follow some unknown mixture probabilistic distributions.

 ## 2019